alizeeeupherte/Alizee-s-portfolio/README.md

 [Housing](https://alizeeeupherte.github.io/Housing/) on a flood site.
 Master - 2019.

+Feasibility study for a private project.
 Transition from a business to a home, 3 rue Félix Faure, [Colombes](https://alizeeeupherte.github.io/Colombes/) 92700 - 2020.

 ### Interior design